Best and Worst Valentine's Day Candy

 We, as Americans, have got to look at things in the big picture, and the big picture here is "Sometimes you don't get your way, just 'cuz you think you're right."
 Sometimes, even though you are a lovely person, an honest taxpayer and one helluva golfer, the thing you want most dearly in life may not be the best thing for the entire country.
 And that's ok.
 That's the way it works.
 Sometimes, you don't get your way.
 And you have to learn to live with that and move on.

 Still upset by the decisions being made?
 Good.
 Means you're still paying attention.
-Now you're next move is writing letters, studying the concepts, researching the topics both pro and con so you can make the best possible judgements, and working the system.
-It is NOT just whining on Facebook or Twitter or MySpace -- if you're 12, that is -- and screaming out in your Status Field about your tiny little thoughts.
+Now you're next move is writing letters, studying the concepts, researching the topics both pro and con so you can make the best possible judgments, and working the system.
+It is NOT just whining on Facebook or Twitter or MySpace -- if you're 12, that is -- and screaming out in your status update about your tiny little thoughts.
 Shut up and DO something if you don't like it.
 That's what America is all about: Doing something.
 Good, bad, indifferent.
 But doing something.
 Something that will, if you're lucky, smart, and determined enough, actually incite a change.
 A change for the better, maybe.
 A change that will turn people's heads and get them thinking.
 A change, perhaps, in something that many folks consider a solid, unchangeable staple of the American landscape.

 Like the words in the Pledge of Allegiance.